Physician assistant program goals and outcomes

-Goal: 80 percent of physician assistant students will graduate on time (within 27 months).
+Goal: 80% of physician assistant (P.A.) students will graduate on time (within nine quarters of consecutive coursework).

-Faculty and staff with the physician assistant program are committed to helping all students finish successfully.
-The on-time graduation rate for the last four years averaged 96 percent.
+Faculty and staff with the P.A. program are committed to helping all students finish successfully.
+The on-time graduation rate for the last five years averaged 94%.

-Goal: 90 percent of physician assistant graduates will find employment in a health care setting.
+Goal: 90% of P.A. graduates will find employment in a health care setting.

-The UC Davis physician assistant program exceeded these employment goals in each of the past five years.
+The UC Davis P.A. program exceeded these employment goals in four of the past five years.

-Goal: 50 percent of physician assistant graduates will practice in medically underserved areas (MUAs), health professional shortage areas (HPSAs) or in primary care settings.
+Goal: 50% of P.A. graduates will practice in medically underserved areas (MUAs), health professional shortage areas (HPSAs) or in primary care settings.

-Over the past 40 years, the program graduated 1,800 nurse practitioners and physician assistants.
-In the past five years, between 50 and 77 percent of each year's graduates have worked in MUAs, HPSAs or primary care, compared to much lower national averages of between 30 and 40 percent.
+Over the past 40 years, the program graduated 1,800 nurse practitioners and P.A.s.
+In the past five years, between 45 and 71 percent of each year's graduates worked in MUAs, HPSAs or primary care, compared to much lower national averages of between 30 and 40%.

-The mission of the UC Davis physician assistant program is to educate health care professionals to deliver care as members of interprofessional health care teams and to improve the availability of culturally relevant primary health care to underserved populations throughout California.
+The mission of the UC Davis P.A. program is to educate health care professionals to deliver care as members of interprofessional health care teams and to improve the availability of culturally relevant primary health care to underserved populations throughout California.